 Again, the idea is to give yourself as many visual and tactile indicators of the intended caliber on the magazine, and we think these do a very good job at that.
 The window itself is also handy for keeping track of remaining ammunition.

-Again, you can certainly use .300 BLK rounds in a 5.56mm magazine without issue.
-If you choose to do so, it makes sense paint it a bright color or use a visual indicator (such as a paint pen or different colored follower) so that you know which magazines are which.
-Since the bullets are vastly different sizes you want a visual reminder to keep yourself from making a large mistake.
+- Differentiation.
+You can certainly use .300 BLK rounds in a 5.56mm magazine without issue, but commingling different cartridges in common magazines is just asking for pain.
+A dedicated .300 Blackout magazine gives you a chance to load your BLK in a specific magazine, which you can paint a bright color or use another visual indicator (such as a paint pen or different colored follower) so that you know which magazines are which.

 When considering dedicated .300 Blackout magazines, you have options.You can keep using your 5.56mm magazines, but identifying .300 BLK from 5.56 will be difficult without a means of avoiding cross-loading and the damage that can do to yourself or your firearms.